-The Department of English is now accepting applications for admission for fall 2017.
+The Department of English is NOW ACCEPTING APPLICATIONS for admission for fall 2020.
 The application deadline is December 15th.

 Panthera, the Graduate School’s online application system, will collect information about your educational background, transcripts, personal statement, letters of recommendation, writing samples, application fee, and an application for a teaching assistantship, if you choose to apply for one.